 - Hijacking a car- this is unheard of.

 - Drugs.
 They are offered on 5th Avenue to tourist that look like they would buy them.
 The actual rate of drug users that live locally is very low.
 This reduces drug related crime.
 Drug organizations for the most part know that having a safe environment for tourist is good for business.
-Yes there are drug organizations but this is something that will not effect your life living in Playa Del Carmen.
+Yes there are drug organizations in Playa Del Carmen and there have been recent shootings in the downtown area.
+This has been inner organized crime killing.
+This does worry residents here in both affecting tourism and quality of life.
+If this escalates we will update this section.

 - Rape is not too common but does happen.
 Violent rape and attacks from unknown people are not heard of that much.
 The one area where unwanted sexual attention can come from is going out drinking.
 This can lead to rape or remorse over a drunken night and sexual encounter.
 Most residents that live in Playa Del Carmen do not go out parting heavily, so rape is not an issue that really affects residents.
 Even among tourist is not a major issue and no more of an issue then any party town in the world.